 Budget Committee: President Vincent Grady advise that he would like to begin budget meetings soon and the Chief Advises he will get a rough draft for us to start with.

-By-Laws Committee: Gary Castle advises that the By-laws revision was reviewed by the attorney and was approved with some minor changes.
+By-Laws Committee: Gary Castle advises that the By-laws revision was reviewed by the attorney and was approved with some minor changes and sent to all commissioners.
 It is decided that in one week the commission will set a date for a public informational meeting and to move forward regardless of the status of the Strategic Plan.

 Strategic Planning Committee (SPC): Maureen Brennan advised that the SPC met tonight before the regular meeting and we have made much progress on a framework for our document.